-The lease/SBITA term includes the noncancelable period of the lease/subscription.
-Lease/SBITA payments included in the measurement of the lease/SBITA liability are composed of fixed payments and purchase option price that the College is reasonably certain to exercise.
+The lease term includes the noncancelable period of the lease.
+Lease payments included in the measurement of the lease liability are composed of fixed payments and purchase option price that the College is reasonably certain to exercise.

-The College monitors changes in circumstances that would require a remeasurement of its lease/SBITA and will remeasure the lease/SBITA asset and related liability if certain changes occur that are expected to significantly affect the amount of the lease/SBITA liability.
+The College monitors changes in circumstances that would require a remeasurement of its lease and will remeasure the lease asset and liability if certain changes occur that are expected to significantly affect the amount of the lease liability.

-Lease/SBITA assets are reported with other capital assets and lease/SBITA liabilities are reported with long-term obligations on the statement of net position.
+Lease assets are reported with other capital assets and lease liabilities are reported with long-term obligations on the statement of net position.